minetest/minetest/doc/lua_api.md

     -- Defines the maximum and default HP of the object -- For Lua entities the maximum is not enforced.
     -- For players this defaults to `core.PLAYER_MAX_HP_DEFAULT` (20).
+    -- For other entities this is overridden to a value of 10.

     breath_max = 0,
     -- Defines the maximum amount of "breath" for the object.